new-home-with-tree-in-front-neighborhood

 2. Determine Your Price

-Once you find “the one,” your Realtor will help you determine an offer that is competitive and fair.
-This is based on the list price as well as the going rate for similar homes in the neighborhood, the condition of the home, and, of course, what you are comfortable with paying.
+Once you find “the one,” your real estate professional will help you determine an offer that is competitive and fair.
+This is based on the list price as well as the going rate for similar homes in the neighborhood (also known as a comparative market analysis), the condition of the home, and, of course, what you are comfortable with paying.

 There are a few things you can do to make your offer stand out, such as: